Simulation of a Heterogeneous Quantum Network: Physical Layer Device Models

 \softpara{Generation} is the phase yielding atom-photon entanglement.
 It begins with the early telecom excitation $\pi$ pulse that drives $\ket{e_{\downarrow}}\rightarrow \ket{f}$ while leaving $\ket{e_{\uparrow}}$ unchanged.
-At this moment, only the component of the atomic state in $\ket{e_{\downarrow}}$ is excited.
 If the atom is promoted to $\ket{f}$, it decays back to $\ket{e_{\downarrow}}$ with a probability of $64\%$, emitting a $1389~nm$ telecom photon.
-Alternatively, with probability of $35\%$, the atom decays to $\ket{p}$ and then to $\ket{g}$, emitting a non-1389~nm photon and remaining trapped.
+Alternatively, the atom decays to $\ket{p}$ and then to $\ket{g}$ with probability of $35\%$, emitting a non-1389~nm photon and remaining trapped.
 With probability of $1\%$, the atom decays to the non-trappable $^3P_2$ and is lost.
 The decay from $\ket{f}$ to any of the three options/branches is not instantaneous, since the $\ket{f}$ state has a lifetime of $330~ns$.
-To ensure a high probability of emission, the time bin is given a width of $520~ns$.
-This is the time window over which we look for a click in our detector (at the BSM node).
-It is not guaranteed that the atom will decay within the window, and thus even for a correct decay path, there remains a $21\%$ chance there is no emission during the time bin.
-We track the branching ratios, $\ket{f}$ lifetime, and time bin width as key parameters in our model.
+To ensure a high probability of emission, the time-bin is given a width of $520~ns$~\cite{covey}.
+This is the time window over which we look for a click at the BSM node detectors.
+However, even for a correct decay path, there remains a $21\% (e^{-\frac{520}{330}})$ chance that no emission occurs during the time-bin.
+Our model tracks the branching ratios, $\ket{f}$ lifetime, and time-bin width as key parameters in our model.